Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Introduction

-On the other hand, practical use and scalability are only possible for a small subset of these geometries that are also fabrication compliant.
-Layouts of fabrication-compatible devices must satisfy design rules such as minimum feature size, curvature limits, enclosed-area requirements, and angle-of-curvature conditions.
+A particularly critical one of these requirements is compatibility with fabrication processes.
+Despite the abundance of optically equivalent permittivity distributions, practical use and scalability are only possible for a small subset of these geometries that are also compliant with fabrication rules.
+While the large non-unique solution space points to the existence of solutions that are fabrication-compatible, optimization methods face difficulties efficiently navigating toward devices that also satisfy fabrication constraints.
+Specifically, layouts of fabrication-compatible devices must satisfy design rules such as minimum feature size, curvature limits, enclosed-area requirements, and angle-of-curvature conditions.
 If these rules are not enforced during the design stage, the resulting geometries risk being fabrication-incompatible, leading to partial pattern transfer, degraded performance, or complete device failure~\cite{PiggottAlexander2017, PiggottAlexander2020}.
-One major strategy to enforce fabrication compatibility in inverse-designed structures begins with a grayscale representation and applies averaging and projection operations to gradually guide the optimization toward smooth, discrete geometries with well-defined material boundaries.
-To avoid disrupting convergence, many implementations carefully schedule the averaging resolution and projection strength, since applying strong discretization or large spatial filters too early can cause the optimization to stagnate or yield suboptimal devices.
-This process often requires hundreds of iterations, as progressively stronger discretization and larger feature sizes inherently increase the difficulty of convergence.
-Moreover, the outcome can be sensitive to hyperparameter choices, frequently necessitating restarts or fine-tuning of the optimization schedule, which limits efficiency and scalability~\cite{HammondAlec2021, VercruysseDries2019, SeoDongjin2026, ChenYuchen2023, HiesenerJacob2025}.
+A rigorous class of fabrication-constrained inverse design methods has been developed within the topology optimization community.
+Systematic projection and density filters imposing minimum feature sizes and spacing constraints were used \cite{WangFengwen2022, LazarovBoyan2016}, building on the morphological and density-based optimization frameworks \cite{Jensen2011, RasmusChristiansen2021}.
+Building on this foundation, semiconductor foundry design rules including minimum feature size, minimum spacing, and enclosed area constraints can be directly embedded within photonic topology optimization with hyperparameter scheduling to achieve high-performance, fabrication-compliant devices \cite{HammondAlec2021}.
+Due to the sensitivity of these hyperparameter choices, it is also possible that optimizations may require several restarts or fine-tuning of the optimization schedule depending on device functionality or fabrication platforms, potentially limiting the effectiveness of design frameworks and scalability~\cite{HammondAlec2021, VercruysseDries2019, SeoDongjin2026, ChenYuchen2023, HiesenerJacob2025}.
 Other strategies construct devices entirely from smaller, rule-compliant building blocks~\cite{KaiyuanWang2020, SchubertMartin2022, TangYingheng2020} or phase-projection-based generators~\cite{ChenHao2024}.
 While this guarantees fabrication compatibility by design, the restricted design space often forces a trade-off, sacrificing either high performance or overall footprint compactness for the desired operation.